 Figure 9.3: Why a specialist vendor can create more value after taking over parts of your value chain

 However, because outsourcing involves an ongoing contractual provision of inputs from B to A between two independent firms, we must also be particularly mindful of transaction costs.
-As we discussed in Chapter 3, real world contracting is inescapably incomplete: every eventuality cannot be foreseen, even the costs of trying to agree upfront on clauses to cover as many eventualities as possible are not small, and having the contract enforced in a court of law is not always easy or cheap.
+As we discussed in Section 3, real world contracting is inescapably incomplete: every eventuality cannot be foreseen, even the costs of trying to agree upfront on clauses to cover as many eventualities as possible are not small, and having the contract enforced in a court of law is not always easy or cheap.
 Honest misunderstandings and mis-communications are also likely.
 This creates potentially large transaction costs between parties to a contract.
 These transaction costs can eat into the synergies between value chain steps A and B.

 When outsourcing occurs despite the existence of synergies between A and B, we must therefore be concerned about transactional hazards in the relationship.
 (If there are no synergies, then the impact of transaction costs will largely be restricted to the fixed cost of finding and negotiating with the vendor, as other transaction costs are a proportion of potential gains from synergies.)
 Thus a key issue in outsourcing is to verify whether the potential gains from outsourcing to a specialist vendor will be offset by the transaction costs of dealing with that vendor.
 These choices are summarized in Figure 9.4.